Kitchener Panthers

-The Kitchener Panthers are an independent, minor league baseball team of the Intercounty Baseball League based in Kitchener, Ontario.
-They play their home games at Jack Couch Baseball Park.
+The Kitchener Panthers are an independent, minor league baseball team of the Canadian Baseball League based in Kitchener, Ontario.
+They play their home games at Jack Couch Park.
 The Panthers used to play at a ballpark in Victoria park before Jack Couch Park was built to replace the old Victoria Park stadium in 1967.

 History

 The Panthers were a founding member of the Intercounty Baseball League (along with Galt, Guelph and Stratford in 1919).
 The team changed names when the current league began play in 1957 as the Legionnaires and Dutchmen, but reverted to the current name in 1960.